Exus Blog Article

 To make matters worse, all companies must report data breaches, which can have a detrimental impact on their reputation.
 Plus, the introduction of the General Data Protection Regulation (GDPR) in May 2018 means any company or institution that breaches the regulation could potentially face a sizeable fine too.

 Figures collated for the Financial Conduct Authority (FCA) by UK law firm RPC show the number of successful cyber-attacks on UK financial services firms had risen by 480% in 2018.
-Some 33 cases came from insurers, 21 from consumer retail lenders and 11 in retail investment.
-One of the most notable cases was Tesco Bank, who was fined £16.4 million by the FCA in October 2018 as a result of a cyber-attack that led to £2.26 million being taken from personal current accounts.
+Some 33 cases came from insurers, 21 from consumer retail lenders, and 11 in retail investment.
+One of the most notable cases was Tesco Bank, which was fined £16.4 million by the FCA in October 2018 as a result of a cyber-attack that led to £2.26 million being taken from personal current accounts.

 Cybercriminals have seen a growth opportunity in the retail banking industry, especially when it comes to attaining sensitive data like debt records.
 According to a report by Reuters, attacks on bank records are particularly damaging as it isn’t easy to identify which records were accurate and which had been corrupted.
 Customers regard the protection of their personal data as a priority and will quickly abandon a brand following a major security incident.